oglinuk/sbh/README.md

 managers is if the master key is compromised, then the attackers have the keys to the kingdom.

-SecurityBaeHash (SBH) is a ***stateless password manager***, meaning it doesnt retain any information.
+Security Before anything else Hash (SBH) is a ***stateless password manager***, meaning it doesnt retain any information.
 It doesnt require an account, doesnt store any passwords, and it never will.
 A password only exists when its retrieved, and the same password can only be retrieved with the exact same inputs.
 No keys and no kingdom.

 ---